alentoghostflame/StupidAlentoBot/README.md

     1) Caches are likely added and loaded here.
     2) Guild and User data are likely added here.
 4) Cogs are initialized.
+    1) Autosave loop is started but does not save on the first run.
+    2) Timer loop is started.
-5) Save method for all modules is called.
+5) Load method for all modules is called.
 6) Bot does final setup.
     1) Checks for Discord token.
 If not found, aborts running the bot.
     2) Changes prefix if changed in config.